 Inspiring people to do the right thing is the essence of principled performance.
 It is about inspired rather than required behavior—living principles beyond following rules.
 It is ...

-I worked at LRN full-time (More than 10 years)
+I have been working at LRN full-time (More than 10 years)

 Advice to Management

-I applied through a recruiter.
-The process took 2+ months.
-I interviewed at LRN (New York, NY).
+I applied online.
+I interviewed at LRN (New York, NY) in June 2017.